 For resources on understanding the symptoms of PTSD and finding treatment you can consult the National Center for PTSD's guide to helping children and teenagers, and their guide to PTSD caused by community violence.

-Related coverage: The PTSD Crisis That's Being Ignored: Americans Wounded in Their Own Neighborhoods, Chart: Trauma Hospitals Fail to Screen for Civilian PTSD, and Myth vs. Fact: Violence and Mental Health.
+Related coverage from ProPublica: The Hidden Cost of Gun Violence: Meet a Mother and Her Seven-Year-Old with PTSD, The PTSD Crisis That's Being Ignored: Americans Wounded in Their Own Neighborhoods, Chart: Trauma Hospitals Fail to Screen for Civilian PTSD, and Myth vs. Fact: Violence and Mental Health.